 I mean who doesn't love easy and tasty meals that you can prepare in 10 minutes.
 There really aren't many out there.
 I will preface this by saying in order to make spaetzle, you really need a spaetzle maker which helps save time.
 I've tried just using a grader but it's not the same.

-I had heard of neither but she convinced me to try it when describing spaetzle as pasta dumplings.
-Ever since then, I've been a huge fan.
 Now you can buy spaetzle at the store just like any pasta, but where is the fun in that?
 Like I mentioned above, it really couldn't be easier to make and once you eat homemade spaetzle you'll never go back to store-bought.

 Jump to:

-- Salt - enhances the flavor.
+- Salt - Enhances the flavor.

-- Eggs - binds everything together.
+- Eggs - Adds some richness and binds everything together.

-Step-by-Step Instructions
+Step-by-Step Photos

-- In another bowl, whisk together eggs and milk then add to dry ingredients and mix until dough is just combined.
+In medium bowl, mix together dry ingredients.
+In another bowl, whisk together eggs and milk then add to dry ingredients and mix until dough is just combined.

-- Bring a large pot of salted water to a boil and place spaetzle maker on top.
+Bring a large pot of salted water to a boil and place spaetzle maker on top.
 Press dough throw spaetzle maker.

 FAQs